Advertising adstock: Advertising lag: decay effect

 Below is a simple formulation of the basic Adstock model:

 Where At is the Adstock at time t, Tt is the value of the advertising variable at time t, and λ is the ‘decay’ or lag weight parameter.
-Inclusion of the At-1 term imparts an infinite lag structure to this model, with the effect of the first Adstock term approaching 0, as t tends to ∞.
+The Inclusion of the At-1 term imparts an infinite lag structure to this model, with the effect of the first Adstock term approaching 0, as t tends to ∞.

 This is a simple decay model, because it captures only the dynamic effect of advertising, not the diminishing returns effect.

 Advertising saturation: diminishing returns effect

-Increasing the amount of advertising increases the percent of the audience reached by the advertising, hence increases demand, but a linear increase in the advertising exposure doesn't have a similar linear effect on demand.
-Typically each incremental amount of advertising causes a progressively lesser effect on demand increase.
+Increasing the amount of advertising increases the percentage of the audience reached by the advertising, hence increasing demand, but a linear increase in the advertising exposure doesn't have a similar linear effect on demand.
+Typically, each incremental amount of advertising causes a progressively lesser effect on demand increase.
 This is advertising saturation.
 Saturation only occurs above a threshold level that can be determined by Adstock Analysis.

-For e.g. for the ad copy in the above graph, saturation only kicks in above 110 GRPs per week.
+For example, for the ad copy in the above graph, advertising saturation is achieved above 110 GRPs per week.

 Adstock can be transformed to an appropriate nonlinear form like the logistic or negative exponential distribution, depending upon the type of diminishing returns or ‘saturation’ effect the response function is believed to follow.

 Campaign carry-over

 The advertising carryover effect is a famous and debated effect of business marketing practices.
 Essentially, the carryover theory states that the positive benefits from advertising, especially increased sales, are not perfectly in step with advertising movements but rather delayed and spread out over time so that changes may not be noticeable immediately or measurable right after the advertising strategy has gone into effect.
 Carryover (measured from the end of a campaign) ranges between 3 weeks and 6 months.
 This establishes that consumer involvement has a noticeably positive impact on carry-over, as involved consumers have a better memory for commercials.
 Studies show long and expensive campaigns, result in competitive clutter, when several brands advertise simultaneously, competitive interference depreciates campaign accessibility and makes individuals forget the message more quickly.
 Observations show noticeable wear-out effects as carry-overs are shortened when brands air multiple campaigns and/or increase the size of their advertising budget.
-These results are noteworthy because it shows that advertising intensity, competitive interference and wear-out effects have impacts on advertising effectiveness.
+These results are noteworthy because they show that advertising intensity, competitive interference and wear-out effects have impacts on advertising effectiveness.
 The negative impacts of campaign carryovers include: